pwillis-els/terraformsh/README.md

-    terraformsh v0.4
+    terraformsh v0.7
-    Usage: ./terraformsh [OPTIONS] COMMAND [..]
+    Usage: ./terraformsh [OPTIONS] [TFVARS] COMMAND [..]

 # About
-  Terraformsh makes it easier to run Terraform in automation.
-It runs common Terraform commands for you in order, passing the right arguments as needed.
+  Terraformsh makes it easier to run Terraform by taking care of things you might normally need to do by hand.
+Unline other Terraform wrappers like Terragrunt, nothing is done outside of the stock Terraform functionality.
+There is no custom DSL to learn, no code generated.
+But in practice, you can use Terraformsh the way you would use Terragrut to keep your code and configuration DRY.

-  You can use configuration files to pre-set options and override them via the environment and command-line.
-And it defaults to good conventions, like using .plan files for changes.
+  Terraformsh will detect configuration files in order to control operation in an immutable, version-controlled, infrastructure-as-code way.
+Overrides can also be passed via environment variables and command-line options.
+Good conventions, like using .plan files for changes, are done by default.

 # Requirements
  - Bash (v3+)